What are the responsibilities and job description for the Highway Maintenance Technician position at Calumet County, WI?

 Other Skills and Abilities

-Ability to operate, or learn to operate such equipment as large trucks, small graders, snow plows and sanders, sweepers, loaders, rollers, backhoes, other related maintenance equipment and a variety hand and power tools.
+Ability to operate, or learn to operate, heavy equipment such as those used for plowing snow, grading, and rolling surfaces including, but not limited to : large trucks, small and large graders, snowplows and sanders, sweepers, loaders, center striping machine, rollers, mowers, tar kettles, backhoes, other related maintenance equipment and a variety hand and power tools.

 Ability to learn and perform all aspects of Highway maintenance work and Highway operations; and knowledge of and demonstrated ability to conform to goals, policies, procedures, and appropriate safety regulations of the Highway Department.

-Good knowledge of traffic laws, ordinances, and regulations involving highway equipment operation.
+Good knowledge of traffic laws, ordinances, and regulations involving highway equipment operation and EPA Regulations with respect to general functions performed.

 Ability to organize and maintain accurate and complete records and reports.